Blue Wildebeest Facts

 |Scientific name||Connochaetes taurinus|

 When thinking of antelopes, you probably have small and graceful animals in mind – such as the ultra-fast Thomson’s gazelle.
-But the tall and vigorous gnus also belong to the family of antelopes.
+But the tall and strong wildebeests belong to the antelope family.
 The best-known is the blue wildebeest, which is described below.

 The blue wildebeest has got vertical stripes on its coat from the neck down the shoulder to its back.